The Weeknd Drops Sleazy, Misogynistic Diss Song & Justin Bieber Should Ignore It

 Given that Gomez spent four years reuniting with Justin during their on-and-off romance and “liked” a fan’s pics of “Jelena” just last week, the idea that they weren’t happy with each other in the bedroom is a tough sell.

 But, clearly The Weeknd is dissing someone.
-Is Justin Bieber, someone else, or an imaginary adversary?
+Is it Justin Bieber, someone else, or an imaginary adversary?

 The Weeknd Drops Diss Track, On Justin Bieber’s Sex Game?
 (AUDIO) https://t.co/kW6S1BBNyr